doublealogic/plotly-challenge/README.md

 * Updated the chart whenever a new sample is selected.

+You can find this step complete in the bonus.js file in this repository.

 ## Data Source

 Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
 Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)